-But pay attention to this: According to the listing, “there is no gas currently in the apartment.
+But pay attention.
+According to the listing, “there is no gas currently in the apartment.
 Hotplate and 10 percent rent credit will be provided by the landlord until service is restored.”
 That should give anyone, even someone who eats a lot of take out (or has mastered hot plate cooking) pause.
 Because the median asking rent for a one bedroom in Little Italy is $2,590.
-A 10 percent discount for no gas brings it down to $2,430—you could argue this apartment should not be asking above the median to begin with—but you stand a chance of not landing the apartment.
+A 10 percent discount for no gas brings it down to $2,430—you could argue this apartment should not be asking above the median to begin with—but you also stand a chance of not landing the apartment if you push back.

 So what’s verdict on this apartment?
 Is it worth it to be in Little Italy if you’re stuck reheating your coffee on a hot plate in the short term?

 As always, when weighing New York City apartment listings, we turn to our Take It Or Leave It experts: Constantine Valhouli, founder of real estate research and analytics firm NeighborhoodX, freelance writer Lambeth Hochwald, and myself.